Is the Trojan Horse a True Story?

 Therefore, the Trojan Wars could have been a myth, or at least a story made up of both myth and truth.
 Ultimately, it is unlikely we will ever know, which is why many suggest it should be treated as a classic tale, not an historical event.

 However, whatever the truth, we believe that it makes a cracking good story, as well as a great way to help us learn more about the Greek Gods.
-That is why we published the musical The Trojan Horse – The Fall of Troy.
+That is why our sister site Educational Musicals have published the musical The Trojan Horse – The Fall of Troy.

 Isn’t history fun?